 Inverted in the Doctor Who episode "Human Nature".
 The two male victims are shown in a state of terror in their last moments before their bodies are possessed.
 The two female victims are summarily taken.

-Also inverted in "Voyage of the Damned".
+Inverted once again in "Voyage of the Damned".
 All of the survivors were male.

 In the 2010 and 2011 series Rory is used for this.
 Repeatedly.